Albert Finney: Career

-Early career
+1956–1962: Early career

-While at RADA Finney made an early TV appearance playing Mr Hardcastle in Oliver Goldsmith's She Stoops to Conquer.
+While at RADA, Finney made an early television appearance playing Mr Hardcastle in Oliver Goldsmith's She Stoops to Conquer.
 The BBC filmed and broadcast the RADA students' performances at the Vanbrugh Theatre in London on Friday 6 January 1956.
 Other members of the cast included Roy Kinnear and Richard Briers.
 Finney graduated from RADA and became a member of the Royal Shakespeare Company.

-Finney was offered a contract by the Rank Organisation but turned it down to perform for the Birmingham Rep. He was in a production of The Miser for Birmingham Rep, which was filmed for the BBC in 1956.
+He was offered a contract by the Rank Organisation, but refused it to perform for the Birmingham Rep. He was in a production of The Miser for Birmingham Rep, which was filmed for the BBC in 1956.
 Also for the BBC he appeared in The Claverdon Road Job (1957) and View Friendship and Marriage (1958).

-At Birmingham he played the title role in Henry V, and in 1958, made his London stage debut in Jane Arden's The Party, directed by Charles Laughton, who starred in the production along with his wife, Elsa Lanchester.
-In 1959 Finney appeared at Stratford in the title role in Coriolanus, replacing an ill Laurence Olivier.
-Finney guest starred on several episodes of Emergency-Ward 10 and was Lysander in a TV version of A Midsummer Night's Dream (1959) directed by Peter Hall.
+At Birmingham he played the title role of Henry V, and in 1958, made his London stage debut in Jane Arden's The Party, directed by Charles Laughton, who featured in the production along with his wife, Elsa Lanchester.
+In 1959, Finney appeared at Stratford in the title role of Coriolanus, replacing an ill Laurence Olivier.
+Finney guest featured for several episodes of Emergency-Ward 10 and was Lysander in a TV version of A Midsummer Night's Dream (1959) directed by Peter Hall.

 Finney's first film appearance was in Tony Richardson's The Entertainer (1960), with Laurence Olivier.
 Finney and Alan Bates played Olivier's sons.
 He made his film breakthrough in the same year with his portrayal of a disillusioned factory worker in Karel Reisz's film version of Alan Sillitoe's Saturday Night and Sunday Morning (1960), produced by Richardson.
-The film was a box-office success, being the third most popular film in Britain that year.
-It earned over half a million pounds in profit.
+The film was a success, being the third most popular movie in Britain that year.
+It earned more than half a million pounds.
 Finney then did Billy Liar (1960) on stage and for British television.
 Finney had been chosen to play T. E. Lawrence in David Lean's production of Lawrence of Arabia after a successful and elaborate screen-test that took four days to shoot.
-However, Finney baulked at signing a multi-year contract for producer Sam Spiegel and chose not to accept the role.
+However, Finney baulked at signing a multi-year contract for producer Sam Spiegel and chose to decline the role.

 Finney created the title role in Luther, the 1961 play by John Osborne depicting the life of Martin Luther.
 He performed the role with the English Stage Company in London, Nottingham, Paris and New York.
-The original West End run at the Phoenix ended in March 1962, after 239 performances there, when Finney had to leave the cast to fulfil a contractual obligation with a film company.
+The original West End run at the Phoenix ended in March 1962, after 239 performances there, when Finney had to quit the cast to fulfil a contractual obligation with a film company.